Absolute Software (NASDAQ:ABST) Price Target Raised to $22.00 at Canaccord Genuity

-Absolute Software (NASDAQ:ABST) had its target price upped by Canaccord Genuity from $20.00 to $22.00 in a report published on Wednesday morning, The Fly reports.
-They currently have a buy rating on the stock.
+Absolute Software (NASDAQ:ABST) had its target price raised by Canaccord Genuity from $20.00 to $22.00 in a report published on Tuesday morning, Benzinga reports.
+Canaccord Genuity currently has a buy rating on the stock.

-The company also recently announced a quarterly dividend, which will be paid on Friday, May 28th.
-Investors of record on Friday, May 14th will be given a dividend of $0.0639 per share.
-The ex-dividend date is Thursday, May 13th.
-This represents a $0.26 dividend on an annualized basis and a yield of 1.75%.
-This is a positive change from Absolute Software’s previous quarterly dividend of $0.06.
-Absolute Software’s dividend payout ratio (DPR) is 104.17%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, May 28th.
+Investors of record on Friday, May 14th will be given a $0.0639 dividend.
+This represents a $0.26 dividend on an annualized basis and a yield of 1.79%.
+The ex-dividend date of this dividend is Thursday, May 13th.
+This is a boost from Absolute Software’s previous quarterly dividend of $0.06.
+Absolute Software’s dividend payout ratio (DPR) is presently 104.17%.

-Institutional investors and hedge funds have recently modified their holdings of the business.
-Lazard Asset Management LLC boosted its holdings in shares of Absolute Software by 458.9% during the first quarter.
-Lazard Asset Management LLC now owns 2,750 shares of the company’s stock worth $38,000 after purchasing an additional 2,258 shares during the last quarter.
-Toronto Dominion Bank acquired a new stake in Absolute Software in the 4th quarter worth about $45,000.
-Shell Asset Management Co. boosted its stake in Absolute Software by 127.0% in the 1st quarter.
-Shell Asset Management Co. now owns 3,604 shares of the company’s stock worth $50,000 after buying an additional 2,016 shares during the last quarter.
-Zurcher Kantonalbank Zurich Cantonalbank purchased a new stake in Absolute Software in the 4th quarter valued at about $96,000.
-Finally, Zurcher Kantonalbank Zurich Cantonalbank increased its stake in shares of Absolute Software by 10.4% during the 1st quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 8,939 shares of the company’s stock valued at $124,000 after acquiring an additional 841 shares during the last quarter.
-Institutional investors own 1.73% of the company’s stock.
+Several hedge funds have recently added to or reduced their stakes in the business.
+Paloma Partners Management Co purchased a new position in shares of Absolute Software in the first quarter valued at about $269,000.
+D. E. Shaw & Co.
+Inc. purchased a new position in shares of Absolute Software in the first quarter valued at about $993,000.
+Cubist Systematic Strategies LLC purchased a new position in shares of Absolute Software in the first quarter valued at about $344,000.
+Citadel Advisors LLC purchased a new position in shares of Absolute Software in the first quarter valued at about $292,000.
+Finally, Man Group plc purchased a new position in shares of Absolute Software in the first quarter valued at about $196,000.
+Hedge funds and other institutional investors own 1.73% of the company’s stock.

 Absolute Software Corporation develops, markets, and provides cloud-based endpoint visibility and control platform for the management and security of computing devices, applications, and data for enterprise and public sector organizations.
 The company offers the Absolute platform to provide the connectivity, visibility, and control of data and devices of the operating system; to recover automatically to a secure operational state without user intervention; to support various other security controls and productivity tools from decay and vulnerabilities; and to enable measurement of the health, compliance, and state of decay of endpoint security controls and productivity tools, as well as for reporting and analytics, geotechnology, and endpoint investigation and recovery applications.